 - The wellhead could be hidden under a bush

-- The R.O.I. were three times faster than conventional pumps.
+- The R.O.I. was three times faster than conventional pumps.

 - The company began making money in its fifth month.